Oki-Matsushima Station

 Oki-Matsushima Station (沖松島駅, Oki-Matsushima-eki) is a passenger railway station located in the city of Takamatsu, Kagawa, Japan.
 It is operated by the private transportation company Takamatsu-Kotohira Electric Railroad (Kotoden) and is designated station "S03".

 Lines

-Oki-Matsushima Station is a station of the Kotoden Shido Line and is located 1.9 km from the opposing terminus of the line at Kawaramachi Station].
+Oki-Matsushima Station is a station of the Kotoden Shido Line and is located 1.9 km from the opposing terminus of the line at Kawaramachi Station.

 Layout

-The station consists of one side platform serving a singe bi-directional track.
-There is no station building and the station is unmanned.
+The station consists of one side platform serving a single bi-directional track.
+There is no station building and the station is unstaffed.

 Adjacent stations

 History

 Oki-Matsushima Station opened on November 18, 1911 on the Tosan Electric Tramway.
 On November 1, 1943 it became a station on the Takamatsu-Kotohira Electric Railway.